Optional Group Critical Illness Insurance in Canada

 Added Protection

-The lump-sum payout can be a financial lifeline in case of serious illness, providing funds to cover expenses beyond what disability insurance or government health care programs may pay for.
+The lump-sum payout can be a financial lifeline in the event of a serious illness, providing funds to cover expenses that disability insurance or government health care programs may not cover.
 Payouts are flexible and not tied to specific costs.

 Portability